semrush/intergalactic/website/docs/style/typography/typography-a11y.md

 - Navigating through the `<h1>` and `<h2>` give a user an overview of a page and how its content is structured.
 The `<h3>` through `<h6>` elements provide a quick understanding of the details in each section.
 - Heading tags should be in order.
 That means an `<h1>` is followed by an `<h2>`, an `<h2>` is followed by a `<h2>` or `<h3>` and so on.
 It is ok to skip heading levels when going up in order (ex. `<h4>` to `<h1>`).
 - Keep heading tags consistent.
 Inconsistently implementing headings can create confusion and frustration for users using assistive technologies.
-- Do not style text to give the visual appearance of headings – use actual heading tags.
+- Don’t style text to give the visual appearance of headings – use actual heading tags.

 _Source – [A11y style guide](https://a11y-style-guide.com/style-guide/section-structure.html#kssref-structure-headings)_